RadziuMM/Campings-Map/README.md

 # Campings-Map

 A small project to share ur campings spots with the community.
-Created for outdoor lovers. ~~Everything is hosted in Heroku at page: https://campingmap.herokuapp.com/#/.~~ No longer hosted.
+Created for outdoor lovers.

 ## Getting Started